Manta-Network/sdk/manta-js/docs/how-to-mint-zk-sbt.md

 await mintTx.signAndSend(polkadotAddress);
 ```

-5. Using the `transactionDatas` and request to NPO backend service, this workflow is same as previous part like mint sbt on Manata Network.
+5. Using the `transactionDatas` and request to NPO backend service, this workflow is same as previous part like mint zkSBT on Manata Network.